Category: Her Space

 Not just physically, but spiritually.

-When that’s gone, she starts to imagine what life would be like without you.
+When she’s spiritually detached, she starts to imagine what life would be like without you.

-She stops picturing you in her future and instead, envisions her life alone or with someone who actually listens when she talks about her day.
+She stops picturing you in her future and instead envisions her life alone or with someone who actually feels magnetic to be around.

 Signs of spiritual detachment include: